tahaafg20/D2-JS/07-objects-and-classes/02-object-constructors.md

 For all intents and purposes, declaring the `Person` constructor this way achieves the same effect as in the previous example. _Out in the wild_, it's extremely common to see constructors declared in his fashion, so it's very important to be comfortable with this approach as well.
 For the rest of our discussion, we will be using this approach for declaring constructors.

 We will extend the constructor to set a `species` property as well.
 We simply add another `this` statement to the function definition.
 In a constructor, `this` is a keyword that stands for "the newly instantiated object".
+This is similar to self in Ruby.

 ```javascript
 function Person(name) {